SilenZcience/cat_win/DOCUMENTATION.md

 Note that ^c (Ctrl-c) is reserved for the KeyboardInterrupt meaning that it will stop the entire Program instantly.
 The Auto-Indendation Feature can be turned on in the config menu using the `editor_auto_indent` element.
 The Indendation when using Auto-Indendation can be configured in the config menu (<a href="#--config---config">--config, --config</a>) using `editor_indentation`.
+The Input inside the Find Prompt (see Key bindings) is unicode-escaped (\\n will be interpreted as an actual Newline) if the Config Option `unicode_escaped_editor_search` is set but in Case of an unicode-error the Input will simply be used literally.
 On Windows this Feature uses the [windows-curses](https://pypi.org/project/windows-curses/) Module.
 The currently supported Key bindings are as follows: